Verify 2FA Documentation

 The methods available in the Verify 2FA client and their function are as follows:

-getDataAttributes({ email, phoneNumber, countryCode, language }): A helper method that wraps every required data-attribute on the frontend.
+getDataAttributes({ email, phoneNumber, countryCode, id, disableRoT, language, flow }): A helper method that wraps every required data-attribute on the frontend.
 This is a helper method that returns all the attributes needed to open the Verify 2FA pop-up or load the Verify 2FA iframe.

-validateOTP({ email, phoneNumber, countryCode }, code): This method is used in the client’s backend to validate the OTP the user has submitted.
+validateOTP({ email, phoneNumber, id, countryCode }, code): This method is used in the client’s backend to finalize the flow and validate the OTP the user has submitted.
 The function calls the TypingDNA code validation service and returns either a success or failure.
 Upon a successful code validation, the end-user is considered verified.
+Note: Even when using Verify without RoT, it is mandatory to call the typingDNAVerifyClient.validateOTP() method with the appropriate user identifier (email, phoneNumber or id) that was used to initialize the flow

 Language codes

 By default, end-users will be served the Verify 2FA window in English.
-This can be changed via the ‘language’ parameter of the getDataAttributes method of the Verify 2FA backend client.
-Support for the additional languages below is in progress and the table will be updated as new languages become available.
+This can be changed via the language parameter of the getDataAttributes method of the Verify 2FA backend client, or manually by the user.
+Support for additional languages is in progress and the table will be updated as new languages become available.
+If you have a request for a language not present here, please let us know.

 Language Code